Finance

 Beginner-friendly, with charts, illustrations, and plain examples.

-Learning personal finance doesn’t require a degree in economics, it just needs the right guidance.
+Learning personal finance doesnโ€™t require a degree in economics, it just needs the right guidance.
 These five books are written in simple, relatable language and packed with practical advice that anyone can apply.
-Start with one, take small steps, and you’ll soon find your financial confidence growing.
+Start with one, take small steps, and youโ€™ll soon find your financial confidence growing.
+Remember, the journey to financial freedom begins with knowledge, and these books are your first stepping stones.